vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/24_cpp20_lambdas_compiletime_for.md

 ### iteration over a compile-time list of values

-Let's begin with an usage example:
+Let's begin with a usage example:

 ```cpp
 for_values<2, 8, 16>([]<auto X>()